By Amitabh Bose (Ambo), Fractal Analytics

 The demographic segment retailers desire most – yet which is often the most elusive – is the millennial consumer.
 The fervor to unlock the buying power of millennials makes sense; those 26-42 are the largest percentage of working-age adults and currently account for $600 billion in annual purchase power – a number expected to mushroom to $1.4 trillion by 2020.
 So, it’s no surprise that forward-thinking retailers are adapting to reach this generation.

-Consumer packaged goods (CPG) companies, in particular, are eager to crack the millennial market.
+Consumer packaged goods (CPG) companies, in particular, are eager to crack how they can market to the millennials to increase their mind share.
 In fact, it was recently projected that millennials alone will spend $65 billion on CPGs over the next decade.
 So why not double, or even triple this projection?
 That’s exactly what CPGs have in mind.

 For CPGs to get the attention of millennials, however, they’ll need to identify what differentiates them from other generations – including interpreting their spending habits and understanding their personal needs and wants.
 This is harder for CPGs than it is for online retailers, as most CPGs are sold through third-party sellers.